kedro-org/kedro/docs/source/data/advanced_data_catalog_usage.md

 In this example, Kedro understands that `my_dataframe` is the same dataset in its `spark.SparkDataSet` and `pandas.ParquetDataSet` formats and helps resolve the node execution order.

-In the pipeline, Kedro uses the `spark.SparkDataSet` implementation for saving and `pandas.ParquetDataSet` for loading, so the first node should output a `pyspark.sql.DataFrame`, while the second node would receive a `pandas.Dataframe`.
+In the pipeline, Kedro uses the `spark.SparkDataSet` implementation for saving and `pandas.ParquetDataSet` for loading, so the first node outputs a `pyspark.sql.DataFrame`, while the second node receives a `pandas.Dataframe`.

 ## Access the Data Catalog in code

-TO REMOVE -- Diataxis: How to

-You can define a Data Catalog in two ways - through YAML configuration, or programmatically using an API.

-The code API allows you to:
+You can define a Data Catalog in two ways.
+Most use cases can be through a YAML configuration file as [illustrated previously](./data_catalog.md#the-basics-of-catalog-yml), but it is possible to access the Data Catalog programmatically using an API that allows you to:

 * configure data sources in code
 * operate the IO module within notebooks